vatz88/FFCSonTheGo/.github/CONTRIBUTING.md

-# Contributing to FFCS On The Go - VIT University
+# Contributing to FFCS On The Go

 Thank you for considering contributing to FFCS On The Go - VIT University!
 Whether you're a seasoned developer or new to open-source, we appreciate your involvement.